 Whenever you experience a jealous thought, ask yourself: fact, or opinion?
 Am I witnessing this thought in action right in front of me (eg. Are you actually WATCHING your partner and her ex in bed together right now?), or am I making things up that don’t exist?

-To explain, here’s an excerpt from my newest book:
+To explain, here’s an excerpt from my book Everyday Joy: